SuperCD/FootballManager/README.md

 # FootballManager
-Welcome to all Happycoders to my small web API to manage football teams!
+Welcome to my small web API to manage football teams!
+This is a demo project to test some idea on Domain Driven Development of rest API in ASP.net Core with a clean code and a good structure of the project.

 This readme is designed to give you a basic idea of the project organizanion.

 This application, as requested, uses .NET core 3.1 and uses Microsoft technologies for the backend part so the API is written in ASP.net Core and the Data Access Layer is uses EF Core.